LaMesker/othello-java/README.md

 - Run:
   java -cp out othello.OthelloMain

-(Or open the project in your IDE and run OthelloMain.)

 ## Running tests
 - Tests are JUnit-based in test/othello.
 Run them in your IDE or configure a JUnit runner (not included here).